sasha-ishchuk/scripts_lessons/README.md

 The repository is organized into various directories, each dedicated to a specific scripting language or a set of related exercises.

-Here's the list of used scripting languages:
+Here's the list of used scripting languages (*to be updated later*):
 * Bash
 * Python

 ---

-I hope my solutions and notes prove helpful to others navigating scripting languages!
+I hope my solutions prove helpful to others navigating scripting languages!